Building Better Balance

 At the completion of this seminar, the participant will be able to:

-- Correctly perform 12 relevant manual therapy techniques which may imporve postural control or address impairments associated with balance dysfunction.
+- Correctly perform 12 relevant manual therapy techniques which may improve postural control or address impairments associated with balance dysfunction.

 - Verbally identify signs and symptoms of benign paroxysmal positional vertigo.